-How to celebrate
+How to take part

 Create a social media post about this holiday.
 Emphasize the importance of preserving the ecology of our planet, because the Earth is a common home for all people.

-When is World Ozone Day celebrated in 2022?
+When is World Ozone Day celebrated in 2023?

 World Ozone Day is observed on September 16 each year.